danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 end
 ```

-Then the view_submission action handler can be simplified because most of the logic has moved to the interactor:
+The view_submission action handler can be simplified because most of the logic has moved to the interactor:

 ```ruby
 # bot/actions/view_submission.rb